mrgrain/projen-from-git/README.md

 projen new --from @mrgrain/projen-from-git@mrgrain/projen-from-git
 ```

-It is important to us the `<package-name>@<git-remote>` format, otherwise projen won't be able to correctly resolve the package.
+It is important to use the `<package-name>@<git-remote>` format, otherwise projen won't be able to correctly resolve the package.
 All protocols supported by npm are supported for `<git-remote>`, however limitations apply if you change the package manager (see below).

+For your production packages you likely want to append a `#<commit-ish>` at the end of `<git-remote>`.
+For example `mrgrain/projen-from-git#v0.0.0` would install the very first release of this package.

 ## Configuration